grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 The following example is for a deprecated store and shouldn't be used for new Loki deployments:

 {{</* collapse title="boltdb-shipper" */>}}
-Also known as “boltdb-shipper” during development (and is still the schema store name).
+Also known as _boltdb-shipper_ during development (and is still the schema store name).
 The single store configurations for Loki utilize the chunk store for both chunks and the index, requiring just one store to run Loki.
 {{</* /collapse */>}}
 ```